alexdewar/VisualPlaceRecognitionDatasets/VPR_datasets/Cross-Seasons_Dataset/readme.md

 Cross Seasons Dataset.
-Bibtex below;
+This dataset is open-source and you can find corresponding files from the below paper.

 @inproceedings{larsson2019cross,
   title={A cross-season correspondence dataset for robust semantic segmentation},